 Income Statement Comparison

-The following table provides a comparative overview of the income statements for Microchip Technology Incorporated (MCHP) and CEVA, Inc. for their most recent fiscal years.
+Below is a comparative overview of the most recent income statements for Microchip Technology Incorporated (MCHP) and CEVA, Inc. This table highlights essential metrics that can assist in evaluating their financial health.

 |---|---|---|